Krishnarjunj/Rag-Search/README.md

-# RAG Search Engine (BM25 + TF-IDF Keyword Search)
+# RAG Search Engine (BM25 + TF-IDF + Semantic Search)

-This repo implements a compact keyword search engine over a movie dataset.
-It builds an inverted index, stores per-document term frequencies, computes TF-IDF and BM25 scores, and exposes these operations via a CLI.
+This repo implements a compact search engine over a movie dataset.
+It includes classic keyword retrieval (inverted index, TF-IDF, BM25) and a semantic search path that embeds each movie and compares a query by cosine similarity.
+Both are exposed via small CLIs so you can trace every step.

-The project is designed for learning and experimentation with classic IR (information retrieval) algorithms.
+The project is designed for learning and experimentation with IR (information retrieval) algorithms, from symbolic term matching to dense vector retrieval.

 ## Quick Start